The 1619 Project: In partnership with The New York Times, the Pulitzer Center is building a learning community around The 1619 Project. Explore

 and families.

-Inside Climate News: A Pulitzer Prize-winning, nonprofit, nonpartisan news organization that provides essential
+Inside Climate News: A Pulitzer Prize-winning, nonprofit, nonpartisan news organization that provides

 energy and the environment—for the public and for decision makers.

-Institute for Research on Male Supremacism: Committed to exposing and challenging common narratives that provide shelter to male
+Institute for Research on Male Supremacism: Committed to exposing and challenging common narratives that provide shelter to

-their ability to challenge male supremacism and misogyny.
+to improve their ability to challenge male supremacism and misogyny.

 Lesbian Herstory Archives: Gathers, preserves and provides access to records of lesbian lives and activities.

-patriarchal historians in the interests of the culture that they served.
+by patriarchal historians in the interests of the culture that they served.
 The existence

 of the archives will thus enable current and future generations to analyze and reevaluate